fedek6/rh-manifest/type-script/full-tutorial/BOOKMARKS.md

 - Conditional types in generic classes — page 323.
 - Using Conditional Types with Type Unions (filtering out array of objects using `instanceof`) — page 325.
 - Using the Built-in Distributive Conditional Types — page 326.
+- Using Conditional Types in Type Mappings (or how to type a JS type converter) — page 326.
+- Identifying Properties of a Specific Type (or how to filter out specific type from an array of objects) — page 327.
+- Inferring Additional Types in Conditions (`infer` word, it might be used to flatten arrays of objects etc.) — page 329.